whitel2/WhiteLProject3/ReadMe.md

 In order to create the tree properly, you will start with a string to encode, a binary tree, and a priority queue.

 1. Analyze the string, calculate the frequencies of the characters, and remove duplicates.
-2. Create a node 'n' that stores the character and the frequency.
+~~2.
+Create a node 'n' that stores the character and the frequency.~~
 3. Sort the nodes in ascending order by frequency and store them in a queue 'q'.
 This is technically a priority queue with low numbers at the top.
 4. Each node with a character will become a leaf node in the tree.
 5. To build the tree, create an internal node 'n' and assign the two lowest frequencies to the left and right children.
 The value of the internal node is the sum of the children, with a special character (we can use the $).